apache/airflow/contributing-docs/03_a_contributors_quick_start.rst

 * `Visual Studio Code <quick-start-ide/contributors_quick_start_vscode.rst>`_

-A brief note about static checks, pre-commit, and tests
+Static checks, pre-commit, and tests
 #######################################################

 The Airflow project has a robust test suite that includes both `static checks <08_static_code_checks.rst>`_ as well as